 The Big Data Management and Analytics (BDMA) programme favours the integration of students into a network of specialists and researchers in BI and BD.
-The curriculum is jointly delivered by Université Libre de Bruxelles (ULB) in Belgium, Universitat Politècnica de Catalunya (UPC) in Spain, Technische Universität Berlin (TUB) in Germany, Technische Universiteit Eindhoven (TU/e) in the Netherlands and CentraleSupélec (CS) in France.
+The curriculum is jointly delivered by Université Libre de Bruxelles (ULB) in Belgium, Universitat Politècnica de Catalunya (UPC) in Spain, Universitá degli Studi di Padova (UniPD) in Italy, Technische Universiteit Eindhoven (TU/e) in the Netherlands and CentraleSupélec (CS) in France.
 Scholars from academic partners around the world and partners from leading industries in BI, private R&D companies, service companies, public research institutes, and public authorities will contribute to the program by training students, providing computers, software, course material, job placement or internship perspectives, as well as financial support.
 This consortium will prepare the students not only to answer today's professional challenges by a strong connection with the needs coming from the industry, but also to pursue their studies into doctorate programs, through strong connections with the researchers' and innovators' views.